Ukraine's Poroshenko urges more sanctions if Russia backs referendum

 He said his visit to Merkel was not about her supporting his campaign to become president, but rather about the chancellor of Germany backing Ukraine's attempts to defend its sovereignty.

-German government spokesman Steffen Seibert said earlier this week a Sunday referendum would violate Ukraine's constitution and worsen an already deadly situation.
+Merkel's spokesman said earlier this week that a referendum in eastern Ukraine on Sunday would violate the country's constitution and make an already deadly situation worse.

-"The chancellor expressed to Mr Poroshenko, as she does to all dialogue partners in connection with Ukraine, the importance of being willing to talk and capable of having a dialogue, especially in view of the election on May 25," Seibert said after Merkel's talks with Poroshenko.

 The European Union and United States have warned Russia it will face additional sanctions against key sectors of its economy if Moscow disrupts Ukraine's plan to hold elections.